 Ditch the potatoes and go for this garden-inspired version of latkes!
 This variation turns the traditional potato pancake on its head by featuring carrots.
 The flavorful root vegetable adds a unique, earthy sweetness and oodles of nutrients to these Carrot Latkes with Yogurt Sauce.
 Instead of deep-frying the cakes until they ooze with oil, simply pop the mixture in the oven after placing on a baking sheet.
 This method slashes tons of calories compared to conventional recipes and adds more vitamins and minerals.
 As for the yogurt sauce, wholesome ingredients like Greek yogurt, chopped dill, and lemon juice blend into a thick, creamy texture for a delectable finish.

-- 6 cups grated peeled carrots (grate on the large holes of a box grater)
+- 6 cups carrots peeled, grated (grate on the large holes of a box grater)

 - 1/2 teaspoon kosher or sea salt

 - 1 cup Greek yogurt non-fat or low-fat, plain or sour cream